hakkingu/java-games/README.md

 Snake Game made with java!

-Could be better, but honestly, it was just for fun.
+Could be better, but honestly, it was just for fun~